Rod Thorn

-Rodney King Thorn (born May 23, 1941) is an American basketball executive and a former professional player and coach, Olympic Committee Chairman, with a career spanning over 50 years.
+Rodney King Thorn (born May 23, 1941) is an American basketball executive and a former professional player, coach and Olympic Committee Chairman with a career spanning over 50 years.
 In 2018, Thorn was inducted into the Naismith Memorial Basketball Hall of Fame.

 Early life

 Thorn attracted nationwide attention after a high school basketball career at Princeton High School in his hometown of Princeton, West Virginia that saw him average more than 30 points per game as a senior.
 He was a three-time all-state selection and was a two-time High School All-American.

 Thorn was also a highly regarded high school baseball player, before a head injury took him away from the sport for a time.

 Thorn was looking at colleges, including Duke University, when the West Virginia State Legislature passed a resolution designating Thorn as a state Natural Resource.
 This in order to persuade him to emulate native Jerry West and attend West Virginia University.
 Thorn did just that.